PREVIEWS: "Daredevil," "Uncanny X-Men," & More Marvel Comics On Sale August 3, 2016

-Top Five Month (check here to see an archive of all the top five lists featured so far this month) continues with a look at the top writers on Daredevil.
+Top Five Month (check here to see an archive of all the top five lists featured so far) continues with a look at the top writers on Daredevil.

 I think that the bad aspects of Chichester’s run were more likely more editorial driven than anything he really wanted to do.
 Meanwhile, his early issues were a good deal stronger.